webpack/webpack.js.org/src/content/plugins/environment-plugin.md

 ## Usage

-The `EnvironmentPlugin` accepts either an array of keys or an object mapping its keys to their default values.
+The `EnvironmentPlugin` accepts either an array of keys or an object mapping it's keys to their default values.

 ```javascript
 new webpack.EnvironmentPlugin(['NODE_ENV', 'DEBUG']);